 Brain Science of Addiction and Adolescent Development

 Because this part of the brain has not reached its capacity for impulse control, adolescents have a higher risk of trying and becoming addicted to drugs.
 Alongside the increased chances of starting an addiction, substance use can change the growing mind of teenagers.
 Those who use drugs regularly during these early years put themselves at risk of altering the maturation of their brains, making addiction in later years harder to break from.
+Fortunately, facilities like Harmony Hills offers addiction treatment programs that cover the entire spectrum of care:

 What Drugs Do to the Brain to Cause Addiction